 If your pet is entering France from a high-rabies country, your pet must be microchipped, then vaccinated for rabies (in that order).
-After waiting 30 days, a Blood Titer Test must be administered (Have your veterinarian scan your pet's microchip prior to the titer test.)
+After waiting 30 days, a rabies titer test (FAVN) must be administered (Have your veterinarian scan your pet's microchip prior to the titer test.)
 Samples must be processed at approved laboratories.
 Assuming test results within acceptable limits, your pet can enter France no sooner than 3 calendar months after the date the blood was drawn and avoid quarantine.
 This step is not required unless entering France from a high-rabies country.

 Here is where the rules differ and depend on whether or not you or a legal representative of yours is traveling within 5 days of your pet's transport.

 The owner or a legal representative of the owner is traveling with or within 5 days of the pet.
 If this is correct, then your pet will travel under non-commercial regulations as follows:

 Traveling to France from a country outside of the EU:

 - Regulations in steps 1 and 2 apply.
 If entering France from a high-rabies country, step 3 applies.

 - A licensed veterinarian must complete the Annex IV form for France within 10 days of entry.
 (Note: new form is required if issued by a licensed veterinarian after August 31, 2016.)
 If your pet is traveling from the United States or Canada, the veterinarian must be accredited by the USDA or CFIA respectively and the Annex IV form must be endorsed by the local USDA (United States) or CFIA (Canada) office.
 This form is good for transports of 5 or less animals. (see item 5 if you are traveling with more than 5 pets.)

 Traveling to France from another EU Member State:

 - Regulations in steps 1 and 2 apply.

 - Have your veterinarian update an EU Pet Passport for your pet.
 An Annex IV form is not required for pets traveling to France from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.